jachen36/git_exp/README.md

 - [ ] Linear commits (a few commits with images to pretend to be working on an already started project)
 - [ ] Download FORK to view repo's history or use git log
 - [ ] Add change to previous commit (git commit --amend)
+- [ ] made a small change but added file to the stage already
 - [ ] git clone (show how to download repo)
 - [ ] Show what checkout does
 - [ ] Make a lot of files and changes to many files.
 Found out you don't want to changes. do git checkout HEAD